-Generic Name: azelaic acid topical
+Generic name: azelaic acid topical

-Applies to azelaic acid topical: topical cream, topical foam, topical gel/jelly
+Applies to azelaic acid topical: topical cream, topical foam, topical gel/jelly.

-You should check with your doctor immediately if any of these side effects occur when taking azelaic acid topical:More common:
+Check with your doctor immediately if any of the following side effects occur while taking azelaic acid topical:

 - Burning, stinging, or tingling of the skin

 - dryness, itching, peeling, or redness of the skin